AsyncNinja/article-moving-to-nice-asynchronous-swift-code/ARTICLE.md

 }
 ```

-As you see, 99% of this complexity is hidden within [AsyncNinja](http://async.ninja/),
+>
+> Short explanation of what has happened.
+>
+> `MyViewController` as mentioned before conforms to `ExecutionContext`.
+> Call of `self.myService.person(identifier: identifier)` provides `Future<Person>`.
+> With line `.onComplete(context: self) {` we've specified reaction on completion of the future.
+> `context: self` means that specified closure will be executed on `ExecutionContext`'s
+> executor (main queue in this case) if context is still alive.
+> This closure has a context and `Fallible<Person?>` as arguments.
+>

-so there is no need to think about it each time.
-Just conform your active object
+So as you see, there is no need to think of memory management so often.
+[AsyncNinja](http://async.ninja/)
+encapsulates 99% of this complexity.
+This must help you to reduce amount of boilerplate code.
-to `ExecutionContext` (`UIResponder`/`NSResponder` are automatically conformed to it) and use it.
+Just conform your active object to `ExecutionContext` and use futures safely.
+[AsyncNinja](http://async.ninja/) provides conformance to `ExecutionContext`
+for obvious active objects, e.g. `UIResponder`, `NSResponder`, `NSManagedObjectContext` and etc.

 **Pros**